The Ultimate Adventure Motorcycle ™ © requires Traction Control, Fuel Injection, Wheel-Selective ABS, LCD Screens and Bluetooth Connectivity, right?

 Forks

 Marzocchi Magnum 45 forks from a Husky TE610.
-Simple, robust, right-way up forks with shockingly good performance in the rough stuff.
+Simple, robust, right-way up open cartridge forks with shockingly good performance in the rough stuff.

 Shock